TechnitiumSoftware/DNS-over-HTTPS/README.md

 - **Windows**:
 1. Download the `doh-aspnetcore.zip` zip file.
 2. Edit the `appsettings.json` file in notepad to set the DNS server of your choice.
-3. Run the `DNS-over-HTTPS.exe` on Windows or run `dotnet DNS-over-HTTPS.dll` on Linux, to directly run the DoH console app with built in web server.
-Use the displayed URL on the app.
+3. Install the DoH app on Windows IIS web server by creating a new website and extracting the `doh-aspnetcore.zip` zip file into the wwwroot folder of the website.

-4. Install the DoH app on Windows IIS web server by creating a new website and extracting the `doh-aspnetcore.zip` zip file into the wwwroot folder of the website.
+Note: You can also run the `DNS-over-HTTPS.exe` to directly run the DoH console app with built in web server.

 - **Linux**:
 1. Download and extract `doh-aspnetcore.zip` zip file to `/var/aspnetcore/doh`